 - Advise the student on how to prepare for their case

-- Accompany the accused student to all judicial hearings and meetings
+- Accompany the accused student to all conduct hearings and meetings

 - Advise the accused student in preparation and presentation of any appeal